antonfirsov/docs/2017/05-May/cli-telemetry/dnf-cli-telemetry.md

 # .NET Core SDK Usage Data Release

 We are releasing anonymous .NET Core SDK usage data that has been collected by using the .NET Core CLI.
-We have been using this data to determine the most common CLI scenarios, the distribution of operating systems and to answer other questions we've had.
+We have been using this data to determine the most common CLI scenarios, the distribution of operating systems and to answer other questions we've had, as described below.
 You can use the data to answer your own questions and also get more context on how product decisions are made.
 The data will also help more people participate in decision making.

-You can see the first mentions of [.NET Core telemetry](https://docs.microsoft.com/dotnet/core/tools/telemetry) in the [.NET Core 1.0](https://blogs.msdn.microsoft.com/dotnet/2016/06/27/announcing-net-core-1-0/#net-core-tools-telemetry) and [.NET Core 1.0 RC2](https://blogs.msdn.microsoft.com/dotnet/2016/05/16/announcing-net-core-rc2/#net-core-tools-telemetry) blog announcements.
+.NET Core telemetry was first announced in the [.NET Core 1.0](https://blogs.msdn.microsoft.com/dotnet/2016/06/27/announcing-net-core-1-0/#net-core-tools-telemetry) and [.NET Core 1.0 RC2](https://blogs.msdn.microsoft.com/dotnet/2016/05/16/announcing-net-core-rc2/#net-core-tools-telemetry) blog announcements.
+It is also documented in [.NET Core telemetry docs](https://docs.microsoft.com/dotnet/core/tools/telemetry).

 We felt that it was important to release this data as an open application platform that collects usage information via its SDK.
-We will release new data on a regular schedule going forward.
+We will release new data on a quarterly schedule going forward.
 The data is licensed with the [Open Data Commons Attribution License](https://opendatacommons.org/licenses/by/).

 ## .NET Core SDK Usage Data